Boltzmann generators for amorphous particle systems: Introduction

-In this work, we focus on \tcmb{sampling} amorphous particle systems — disordered arrangements of interacting particles, possibly of different subtypes, that lack the atomic periodicity of crystals.
-The most prominent examples are structural glasses and glass-forming liquids \citep{berthier2011theoretical}.
-A major obstacle to their theoretical understanding lies in the extremely long equilibration timescales, \tcmb{even at moderate system sizes}, which severely limit the applicability of traditional numerical methods, such as molecular dynamics or local Monte Carlo, to sample from the equilibrium Boltzmann distribution \citep{berthier2023modern}.
-The state-of-the-art swap Monte Carlo algorithm extends this reach, but remains limited to specific models \citep{ninarello2017models}.
-These limitations highlight the potential of generative models as an alternative route to equilibrium sampling in amorphous materials.
+Among the broad class of particle systems, amorphous materials remain a particularly challenging frontier.
+Amorphous particle systems are disordered arrangements of interacting particles (possibly with multiple species) that lack the atomic periodicity of crystals.
+Prominent examples include structural glasses and glass-forming liquids \citep{berthier2011theoretical}.
+A major obstacle to their theoretical understanding is the extremely long equilibration timescales, even at moderate system sizes.
+This severely limits the reach of standard numerical sampling approaches \citep{berthier2023modern}.
+Swap Monte Carlo extends the accessible regime, but remains restricted to specific models \citep{ninarello2017models}.
+These limitations make amorphous materials a natural and important target for equilibrium samplers based on learnable generators.

-To take into account symmetries of amorphous particle systems, prior work considered equivariant continuous normalizing flows (CNFs) trained via maximum likelihood \citep{Jung2024normalizingflows}, but this approach is computationally expensive.
-Diffusion-based models, by contrast, offer a simulation-free and scalable alternative \citep{yang2025generative}; however, while they generate visually realistic amorphous samples, they lack tractable likelihoods and therefore cannot be used to correctly sample the Boltzmann distribution.
-Motivated by these limitations, we focus on flow matching and, more generally, stochastic interpolants \citep{albergo2023building, albergo2023stochastic, lipman2023flow}, that can (i) be trained using a simulation-free mean-squared loss while they admit a CNF formulation and therefore can (ii) easily incorporate symmetries using an equivariant velocity field \citep{kohler2020equivariant,satorras2021en_nf} and (iii) have a tractable likelihood to unbias the generated samples \citep{chen2019neural}.
-Moreover, recent extensions to Riemannian manifolds \citep{chen2024flow, wu2025riemannian} make this framework particularly well suited to simulations using periodic boundary conditions (PBC), as required to minimize boundary effects in amorphous materials, {a direction also explored for crystalline systems in \cite{miller2024flowmm}}.
+A critical requirement for extending Boltzmann generators to amorphous materials is to explicitly encode the geometry and invariances of the underlying physical system into the models.
+Prior work has developed efficient equivariant BGs \citep{kohler2020equivariant, klein2023equivariant}, but these models were not designed to capture the specific invariances and geometric constraints arising from periodic boundary conditions (PBCs) used to simulate amorphous systems.
+More recently, equivariant CNFs trained by maximum likelihood have been applied to amorphous materials \citep{Jung2024normalizingflows}, but at a prohibitive computational cost due to the necessity to estimate their likelihoods in training, as will be further discussed below.
+Diffusion-based models provide a cheaper, alternative and can generate visually realistic amorphous samples \citep{yang2025generative}.
+However, their lack of a tractable likelihood prevents principled reweighting and therefore precludes exact Boltzmann sampling.